 Medication reviews identify opportunities to help you get the best out of the medicines you’re taking, to help you understand what they do and why you’re taking them, to switch you to different medicines – or sometimes to stop medicines that are no longer right for you.

 Patients choosing not to take their medicines in the right way is a serious health risk for patients and a costly issue for the NHS.
-It’s thought to be the main reason why prescribed treatments fail and costs the NHS approximately £300 million a year.
+It’s thought to be the main reason why prescribed treatments fail, costing the NHS approximately £300 million a year.

 There are many reasons why patients may stop taking their prescribed medicines, including: